-Duration of Treatment: Subjects may continue receiving venetoclax for up to 2 years provided they continue to tolerate the drug, have no evidence of disease progression (based on investigator assessment). do not have unacceptable toxicity and do not meet any of the criteria for subject discontinuation.
+Duration of Treatment: Subjects may continue receiving venetoclax for up to 2 years provided they continue to tolerate the drug, have no evidence of disease progression (based on investigator assessment), do not have unacceptable toxicity and do not meet any of the criteria for subject discontinuation.
 After treatment discontinuation, subjects will be followed for disease progression (if progression has not already occurred) and survival.
 Post-treatment calls will be performed every 6 months until discontinuation from the study.
 Survival information (i.e., the date and cause of death, post-treatment cancer therapies, date of progression etc.) will be collected.
 This period will continue for 2 years following discontinuation of venetoclax.

 In countries where venetoclax is not commercially available, subjects who continue to derive benefit after 2 years of treatment may be able to extend their treatment for up to 2 additional years.
+If a subject in the extended access phase of this study continues to derive benefit after the 2-year extension and venetoclax is still not commercially available in their country, they may continue their treatment for 1 additional year.
+Per PI's assessment, subjects who are unable to transfer to the venetoclax extension study, Study M19-388, may remain in Extended Access for the additional 1 year or until the extension study is approved and initiated at the site, whichever is sooner.
 AbbVie will work with the investigator on a case by case basis to consider the potential continuation of venetoclax therapy.